6.7.7 Address arithmetic

 The basic address arithmetic words are + and -.
 E.g., if you have the address of a cell, perform 1 cells +, and you will have the address of the next cell.

 Standard Forth also defines words for aligning addresses for specific types.
-Many computers require that accesses to specific data types must only occur at specific addresses; e.g., that cells may only be accessed at addresses divisible by 4.
+Some hardware requires that accesses to specific data types must only occur at specific addresses; e.g., that (4-byte) cells may only be accessed at addresses divisible by 4.
 Even if a machine allows unaligned accesses, it can usually perform aligned accesses faster.

 For the performance-conscious: alignment operations are usually only necessary during the definition of a data structure, not during the (more frequent) accesses to it.